bsmeding/bsmeding.github.io/docs/blog/posts/2024/2024-03-17-ansible-role-swag.md

         name: bsmeding.docker_swag
 ```

-### Subdomain reverse proxy
+---

-To use the reverse proxy possibilities, there are templates available that can be used with limit information, you don't have tu create Nginx config files yourself
+## Subdomain Reverse Proxy Example

-For example if you want to point `https://dash.example.com` to another server in your network on IP `http://192.168.111.241` port `9090` you can add this to the list `swag__proxy_confs_subdomain`
+To use the reverse proxy, templates are available so you don't have to create Nginx config files yourself.
+For example, to point `https://dash.example.com` to `http://192.168.111.241:9090`:

 ```yaml
 swag__proxy_confs_subdomain:
   - server_name: dash.example.com